Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Introduction

 For the decay $\lcp\to\Sigma(1385)\pi$, only a non-factorizable contribution~\cite{theo4} is expected in the quark diagram scheme.
 The $\lcp$ baryon has spin-parity $J^P=\frac{1}{2}^+$ and its valence quark structure consists of a charm quark and of a flavor anti-symmetric $ud$ diquark component.
 The constituent quarks of the $\Sigma(1385)$ baryon, instead, have a fully symmetric flavor structure, due to its spin-parity $J^P=\frac{3}{2}^+$.
 Hence, the external $W$-emission diagram similar to Figure~\ref{fig:diagram}(a) is forbidden in this decay.
 According to the K\"orner-Pati-Woo theorem~\cite{KPW1,KPW21,KPW22,KPW3}, the quark pair, which is produced through the weak interaction and then confined into a baryon, is flavor anti-symmetric and is not allowed in the $\Sigma(1385)$ quark structure.
 Therefore, the internal $W$-emission and one of the $W$-exchange diagrams, similar to Figure~\ref{fig:diagram}(b) and (c), are also suppressed in this decay.
 As a consequence, only the $W$-exchange diagram in Figure~\ref{fig:diagram}(e) contributes to the decay $\lcp\to\Sigma(1385)\pi$, which is a pure non-factorizable contribution.
 In Ref.~\cite{theo4} the BFs are calculated through the quark diagram scheme, while in Ref.~\cite{theo5} the BFs along with decay asymmetry parameters are determined on the basis of an effective Hamiltonian with $SU(3)_F$ symmetry.

-In this paper, the first PWA of the charmed baryon hadronic decay $\lcp\to\Lambda\pip\piz$ is reported.
+Since the non-factorizable contribution is more difficult to treat than the factorizable one in the theoretical calculations, detailed study of the complicated $\lcp\to\Lambda\rho(770)^+$ process and the pure non-factorizable $\lcp\to\Sigma(1385)\pi$ process will provide important inputs to improve the theoretical calculation.
+Thus, in this paper, the first PWA of the charmed baryon hadronic decay $\lcp\to\Lambda\pip\piz$ is reported.
 The analysis is performed on $\ee$ collision data samples with a total integrated luminosity of 4.4 \ifb~\cite{lumi1,lumi2} collected at center-of-mass (c.m.) energies $\sqrt{s}$ between 4.6 and 4.7 GeV with the $\uchyph=0$BESIII detector~\cite{detector} at the $\uchyph=0$BEPCII~\cite{BEPCII} collider.
 The luminosities at each c.m. energy are listed in Table~\ref{tab:lumi}.
 From the PWA results, the fit fractions (FFs) and the partial wave amplitudes of intermediate resonances can be derived.
 Combining the FFs with the average value of $\BR(\lcp\to\Lambda\pip\piz)=(7.1\pm 0.4)\%$ from the PDG~\cite{pdg}, the BFs for the decays $\lcp\to\Lambda\rho(770)^+$ and $\lcp\to\Sigma(1385)\pi$ are determined for the first time.
-In addition, using the resulting partial wave amplitudes obtained in the PWA, the corresponding decay asymmetry parameters are determined for the first time.
+In addition, using the partial wave amplitudes obtained in the PWA, the corresponding decay asymmetry parameters are determined for the first time.
 They will provide useful information for testing theoretical calculations, especially for the descriptions of the interference effects among the internal different partial waves~\cite{asy1,asy2}.
 Charge conjugation is implied throughout this paper unless mentioned explicitly otherwise.